I’m active on the 60 m band now and then, with all 3 call signs.

 Worked countries on 60 m:

-Denmark, Faroe Islands, Greenland, Norway, Svalbard, Sweden, Iceland, England, Wales, Scotland, Isle of Man, Northern Ireland, USA, Canada, Czech Republic, Slovak Republic, Bulgaria, Bahrain, Croatia, Hungary, Spain, Balearic Islands, Canary Islands, Portugal, Azores, Israel, Kuwait, Germany, Western Sahara, Ukraine, Andorra, Macedonia, Maldives, Netherlands, Uzbekistan, Oman, Belgium, Ceuta & Mililla, Liechtenstein, Poland, Switzerland, Estonia, Latvia, Belarus, Aland Is., Finland, San Marino, Market Reef, Luxembourg.
+Denmark, Faroe Islands, Greenland, Norway, Svalbard, Sweden, Iceland, England, Wales, Scotland, Isle of Man, Northern Ireland, USA, Canada, Czech Republic, Slovak Republic, Bulgaria, Bahrain, Croatia, Hungary, Spain, Balearic Islands, Canary Islands, Portugal, Azores, Israel, Kuwait, Germany, Western Sahara, Ukraine, Andorra, Macedonia, Maldives, Netherlands, Uzbekistan, Oman, Belgium, Ceuta & Mililla, Liechtenstein, Poland, Switzerland, Estonia, Latvia, Belarus, Aland Is., Finland, San Marino, Market Reef, Luxembourg, Italy.

 Channels on 60 m:

 All frequencies between 5250 kHz and 5450 kHz (VFO band).